vdct/ProjetDuMois/docs/DEVELOP.md

 - 5th case: A recently began project with an end date in the future, on which daily diffs updates are applicable until current date.
 - 6th case: A project to began in the future, which doesn't require any processing currently.

-### Fatures counts
+### Features counts

-Fatures counts are done over change log fed by update and filtered by each project's own configuration.
+Features counts are done over change log fed by update and filtered by each project's own configuration.
 Counting features is enabled with the help of `statistics.count` flag.
 Computing suh statistics not only requires existence dates of each version but their validity regarding the project's filter as well.

 Each possible configuration can be summarised in this chart: